kiriaze/presto/readme.md

     ```

 #### Notes:
-	* When updating gitignore, run `git rm -r --cached .` then re add/commit
+* When updating gitignore, run `$ git rm -r --cached .` then re add/commit
 * Add acf-pro license into wp admin.
 * If you add other plugins to your project, you have two options to keep them in sync.
 	* Exclude from .gitignore with `!wp-content/plugins/{plugin-name}`
 	* Add plugin to composer.json and run `composer update`

 ---